When weather or illness keeps your kids stuck in the house, try one of these cheap indoor fun ideas and take the boredom out of being indoors.

 Sometimes it isn’t possible to do activities with your child outside, due to the weather, allergies, or illness.
 You don’t need to spend a lot of money.
-Nor, do you want the kids spending it in front the TV or computer screen.
+Nor, do you want the kids spending it in front of the TV or computer screen.
 But, sometimes doing fun activities can be hard.
 Listed below is a list of cheap indoor fun activities that you and your child can take part in.

 1. Cook and bake with your child.

 Kids love to have the opportunity to do things with you.
 Helping in the kitchen is a great option to consider when looking for some cheap activities to do.
-Making pie crusts, pizza, and biscuits can be some of the most fun things for kids, because they enjoy the feeling of the squeezing of dough through their fingers.
+Making pie crusts, pizza, and biscuits can be some of the most fun things for kids because they enjoy the feeling of the squeezing of dough through their fingers.

 2. Make roads for toy cars using colored tape on floors.